 Silicon Valley Office Market

-Given the leasing activity in the first half of the year, we might be at an inflection point in the office market.
-Net absorption was positive through the second quarter as the combination of sublease space and new construction that has been delivered to the market slowed.
-Despite the shrinking supply of sublease space, more direct available space came back on the market in the first half of 2024 pushing the overall vacancy rate up to 19.4% in the second quarter from 18.8% at year-end 2023.
-Asking rents in Silicon Valley rose to $5.10/SF full service in 2023 and have remained relatively steady at $5.12/SF full service so far in 2024.
+Strong leasing activity in the first and third quarters of this year, coupled with modest activity in the second quarter, signals that the market is recovering from previous lows.
+Net absorption was negative in the third quarter as the combination of vacant space increased and new construction was delivered to the market.
+Direct available space continues to be added to the market in the third quarter of 2024 pushing the overall vacancy rate up to 20.1% from 18.8% at year-end 2023.
+Asking rents in Silicon Valley have remained relatively steady at $5.05/SF full service in 2024.
 While full service asking rents are flat, concessions, including TIs and free rent, still play a big part in lease negotiations.
-In addition, as companies continue to look for ways to bring employees back to the office, amenities including flexible workspaces, more conference rooms, and up-to-date infrastructure also play a big role
+In addition, as companies continue to look for ways to bring employees back to the office, amenities including flexible workspaces, more conference rooms, and up-to-date infrastructure also play a big role.

 Silicon Valley R&D Market

-An increase in both new construction as well as sublease space caused supply to outpace demand during the first half of the year.
-While the total vacancy rate tick up to 12.5% in the second half of 2024, an increase of 120 basis points from year-end 2023, it is still below its 20-year average of 14.3%.
-Asking rent gains in four of the area’s top R&D markets was just enough to keep overall marketwide gains positive.
-Overall, the asking rent rose 11.2% across all submarkets in Silicon Valley with Mountain View posted the largest gain of 6.2% to $4.61/SF NNN, the highest rate in the area.
-Sunnyvale also recorded healthy growth of 4.3% to $3.61/SF NNN.
-However, asking rents declined in Fremont and San Jose as tech tenants vacate large blocks of space in those submarket.
+An increase in overall vacancy caused supply to outpace demand during the initial three quarters of the year.
+While the total vacancy rate tick up to 13.2% in the third quarter of 2024, an increase of 190 basis points from year-end 2023, it is still below its 20-year average of 14.5%.
+Asking rent gains in San Jose, Sunnyvale, and Morgan Hill R&D markets were not enough to keep overall marketwide gains positive for the quarter.
+Overall, the asking rent declined 0.77% across all submarkets in Silicon Valley with Fremont posting the largest loss of 6.0% to $2.35/SF NNN.
+San Jose recorded healthy growth of 3.2% to $2.57/SF NNN and Morgan Hill saw the largest gain for the quarter, achieving a growth of 21.1% to $1.61/SF NNN.

-The high levels of sublease and direct space on the market pushed the Silicon Valley combined industrial and warehouse vacancy rate up to 4.2% in the second quarter, up 40 bps from year-end 2023.
-Fortunately, this remains below the 20-year average of 6.3%.
-Only one building came online during the second quarter, a 126,700 SF warehouse building.
-Although most new construction is marketed as “manufacturing,” given the flexibility of warehouse tenants, they will likely continue to account for a large share in industrial leasing.
-Asking rates continue to rise with the overall vacancy rate at low levels.
-Asking rents increased by 10.2% from the same time as last year to $1.58 /SF NNN with rent growth the highest at 15.6% in the Santa Clara submarket.
-San Jose also posted a strong rent growth of 14.5% during the year.
+The high levels of sublease and direct space on the market pushed the Silicon Valley combined industrial and warehouse vacancy rate up to 5.1% in the third quarter, up 120 bps from year-end 2023.
+Fortunately, this remains below the 20-year average of 6.0%.
+Only one building came online during the third quarter, a 212,684 square foot manufacturing facility.
+Overall market asking rents increased by 15.0% from the same time as last year to $1.58 /SF NNN with rent growth the highest at 30.0% in the Fremont submarket.
+San Jose also posted a strong rent growth of 16.2% during the year.
+While asking rents are inching up, concessions, in the form of TIs and free rent, continue to be a large part of the lease negotiation so it is likely that effect rents are down to flat.